|

 1978 Pinto.

-cops, he decided to broaden his horizons and eventually wound up
+run from the cops, he decided to broaden his horizons and eventually

-trying to start a gang in South Dakota.
-Unfortunately, nobody
+wound up trying to start a gang in South Dakota.
+Unfortunately,

-answered his ad in the paper because he accidentally put it it in
+nobody answered his help-wanted ad in the paper because he

 the "For Rent" section, so he packed up his tommy-gun